Psychotherapy through an eclectic, trauma-informed,

-Trauma- informed: I have 15 years of experience working with survivors of domestic and sexual violence as well as survivors of childhood sexual trauma.
-I have also worked with survivors of community, police, and gun violence, Vietnam veterans, and worked with multiple veterans support groups for 13 years.
-I have 14 years of experience working with people who live with a substance use challenge/disorder and specifically provide support and care for people with polysubstance abuse and dual diagnosis needs.
+Trauma- informed: I have 16 years of experience working with survivors of domestic and sexual violence as well as survivors of childhood sexual trauma.
+I also work with survivors of community, police and gun violence; Iraq, Afghanistan & Vietnam veterans, and worked with multiple veteran support groups for 13 years.
+I have 15 years of experience working with people who are looking to change their relationship to or dependence on substances and specifically provide support and care for people with polysubstance dependence and dual diagnosis needs.
 I believe that life is traumatic in of itself based on the systems we live under and depending on the various experiences one lives through as well as the identities one navigates the world with.
 I believe that “trauma-informed” starts from the first engagement we have and encompasses all parts of the therapeutic process.
 I believe that informed consent, collaboration and creating safer spaces are required for showing up authentically and vulnerably.
-In my practice I support people struggling & surviving with depression, anxiety, addiction, unresolved grief and loss issues, stress management, crisis management needs and post traumatic stress symptoms.
-My practice is informed and motivated by the strength and resiliency of those I work with.
+In my practice I support people struggling & surviving with depression, anxiety, substance dependence, early recovery needs, unresolved grief and loss issues, stress management, chronic pain support, crisis management needs and post-traumatic stress symptoms.
+My practice is informed and motivated by the strength and vulnerability of those I work with.

-Narrative: I believe self image, self worth, and comfort with identity come from the stories we tell ourselves and the identities we live in the world with.
+Narrative: I believe self-image, self-worth, and comfort with identity come from the stories we tell ourselves and the identities we live in the world with.
 By understanding what roles we play in our relationships and how issues and systems affect our lives, we can increase insight and control over emotions and behaviors.
 We are relational, connected beings; how we view ourselves and our perception of how others view us is integral to our capacity for growth and change.
 One of my main roles in our therapeutic relationship is to support changes in perspective through externalizing problems & stressors and encouraging strength, empowerment, and balance in your narratives.
 Another role is supporting self-acceptance, self-love and increased insight on activations & triggers which are showing up as obstacles to growth and healing in relationships with others and with self.